US STOCKS-S&P 500 and Nasdaq end down after hitting record highs - News Break

 “With growth outperforming value, the takeaway is clearly that inflation from a market perspective is not a real threat in the long term,” said Keith Buchanan, a portfolio manager at GLOBALT Investments in Atlanta, Georgia.

-Ten of the 11 major S&P 500 sector indexes ended lower, with real estate, consumer discretionary and financials each down more than 1%.
+Most the 11 major S&P 500 sector indexes ended lower, with real estate, materials and financials among the deepest declines.

 Citigroup, Wells Fargo & Co and Bank of America were due to report their quarterly results early on Wednesday.

-PepsiCo Inc gained 2.3% after raising its full-year earnings forecast, betting on accelerating demand as COVID-19 restrictions continue to ease.
+PepsiCo Inc gained after raising its full-year earnings forecast, betting on accelerating demand as COVID-19 restrictions continue easing.

 June-quarter earnings per share for S&P 500 companies are expected to rise 66%, according to Refinitiv data, with investors questioning how long Wall Street’s rally would last after a 16% rise in the benchmark index so far this year.